NicolasAndrad3/site-de-receitas-/README.md

-# CookMind - Site de Receitas
+#  CookMind – Recipe Website

-Projeto Full Stack de uma aplicação de receitas interativas com busca inteligente via Algolia, autenticação e base de dados no Firebase, e pagamentos simulados com Stripe.
+Full Stack project of an interactive recipe application with intelligent search powered by Algolia, authentication and database on Firebase, and simulated payments with Stripe.
-Layout totalmente responsivo para desktop e mobile.
-Construído com React + Vite, TailwindCSS, Node.js, TypeScript e integrações em tempo real.
+Fully responsive layout for both desktop and mobile.
+Built with React + Vite, TailwindCSS, Node.js, TypeScript, and real-time integrations.

----

-# Tecnologias utilizadas
+Technologies used

-- React + TypeScript + Vite
+React + TypeScript + Vite

-- Firebase (Auth + Firestore)
+Firebase (Auth + Firestore)

-- Algolia (busca inteligente)
-- Stripe (pagamento fake com botão de compra)
+Algolia (intelligent search)

+Stripe (mock payment with purchase button)

-- TailwindCSS + Framer Motion (animações)
+TailwindCSS + Framer Motion (animations)

-- Layout minimalista com UI moderna
+Minimalist layout with a modern UI

 ---